xhyrom/discord-datamining/data/articles/normal/articles/217659737/content.md

 <p>(the ***highest-number*** refers to the latest version of Discord.
 Your path will have different text here.)</p>
 <p>You can allowlist files with that path with no problem.</p>
 <h2 id="h_01H46HAME1PG4G7HRB32JGJW5S">Less Compatible Games</h2>
+<h3 id="h_01HFD9KPJQ0DCDDSJS9YNAR6ME"><span id="docs-internal-guid-f90a2c40-7fff-61de-ef96-145e0dad233b" style="color: #434343;">We’re currently experimenting with the Discord Game Overlay!
+If you are using the overlay while playing Baldur’s Gate 3, Roblox, or Counter-Strike 2 and you’re experiencing issues, try changing your game display settings to either windowed or borderless windowed.
+This temporary experiment should only impact a small group of Discord users!</span></h3>
 <p>There are some games that we know that do not work with the Discord Game Overlay.
 Unfortunately, if the overlay is not working with these games, there is nothing that we can do on our end and this is working as intended.
 Here is a list of known games: </p>
 <div>
     <table style="width: 100%;">